Rat Parties: RAT Team

 Forty Rat Parties were organised by the Recreational Arts Team between 1983 and 1992.
 The core of the team was Jac Vidgen, Billy Yip and Reno Dal.
 Jac Vidgen was a gregarious organiser who became the promoter and business leader.
 Billy Yip was a creative artist who created the themes and design concepts which characterized the parties, and his cleverly co-ordinated posters, fliers and ads became noticed around Sydney.
 Reno Dal was the team's original technical designer and producer involved from 1983 until 1986.
-Mark Taylor was the technical producer for the peak period 1986-1990, Wayne Gait-Smith was a technical designer.
-Tim and Mic Gruchy were the video designers from 1987-1992.
+Mark Taylor was the technical producer for the peak period 1986–1990, Wayne Gait-Smith was a technical designer.
+Tim and Mic Gruchy were the video designers from 1987 to 1992.
 As a young fashion student and a close friend of Vidgen, Akira Isogawa contributed to many of the lavish costumes that now survive in a well catalogued retrospective of the RAT era kept at Sydney's Powerhouse Museum.

 Vidgen was working as a waiter, holding extravagant parties for his friends in houses he shared until Dal, who had supplied the lighting for one of those parties, suggested they cover the costs by charging people.
 Vidgen and his boyfriend Yip agreed, and they set about organizing the first RAT party.